mansona/lint-to-the-future/README.md

 npm i --save-dev lint-to-the-future
 ```

-on its own LintToTheFuture doesn't do anything by itself, you should also install some plugins.
-The first plugin written for LintToTheFuture was the eslint plugin which you can install using the following:
+on its own LTTF doesn't do anything by itself, you should also install some plugins.
+The first plugin written for LTTF was the eslint plugin which you can install using the following:

 ```
 npm i --save-dev lint-to-the-future-eslint